rfshelley/Documentation/code-review-guidelines.rst

 Subscriptions should be clear
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is possible to subscribe to events using a string variable, so what the SmartApp is subscribing to might be somewhat opaque.
+It is possible to subscribe to Events using a string variable, so what the SmartApp is subscribing to might be somewhat opaque.

 For example: